po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/08-Stu_Attributes/README.md

 * It's done when the email list item is given a unique attribute named `email`.

-* It's done when the Github list item is given a unique attribute named `github`.
+* It's done when the GitHub list item is given a unique attribute named `github`.

 * It's done when the portfolio list item is given a unique attribute named `portfolio`.